Electricity Costs of a Rock Tumbler?

 Kilowatt Consumption by Tumbler

-The table below summarizes the number of kilowatts used by some of the rock tumblers that we sell per day and per month.
+This table summarizes the number of kilowatts used by some of the rock tumblers that we sell per day and per month.
 If you multiply these numbers by your average cost of electricity per kilowatt hour the result will be the cost of running your tumbler per day or per month.

 The chart above shows the average cost of electricity by state during calendar year 2012 according to the Energy Information Administration.
 There is a tremendous range of electricity costs.
 This is one time you are glad that you don't live in Hawaii !